orkolorko/DiffCheckNumbers.jl/README.md

 where we have both the partial derivatives and the dependence.
 We can see that the first variable depends on x,y and the value of the partial derivatives, etc...

-What is interesting in my approach is that we have now a compiled version of f which keeps track of the dependence of the variables, so, any new computation of the Jacobian is faster.
+What is interesting in DiffCheckNumbers is that we have now a compiled version of f which keeps track of the dependence of the variables, so, any new computation of the Jacobian is faster.

 ```
 x = DiffCheck(2.0, :x)